Data-driven Thresholding in Denoising with Spectral Graph Wavelet Transform: Abstract

 \section{Abstract}

 This paper is devoted to adaptive signal denoising in the context of Graph Signal Processing (GSP) using Spectral Graph Wavelet Transform (SGWT).
 This issue is addressed \emph{via} a data-driven thresholding process in the transformed domain by optimizing the parameters in the sense of the Mean Square Error (MSE) using the Stein's Unbiased Risk Estimator (SURE).
 The SGWT considered is built upon a partition of unity making the transform semi-orthogonal so that the optimization can be performed in the transformed domain.
-However, since the SGWT is over-complete, the SURE needs to be adapted to the context of correlated noise.
+However, since the SGWT is over-complete, the divergence term in the SURE needs to be computed in the context of correlated noise.
 Two thresholding strategies called coordinatewise and block thresholding process are investigated.
 For each of them, the SURE is derived for a whole family of elementary thresholding functions among which the soft threshold and the James-Stein threshold.
-To provide a fully data-driven method, a noise variance estimator derived from the Von Neumann estimator in the Gaussian model is adapted to the graph setting.
+This multi-scales analysis shows better performance than the most recent methods from the literature.
+That is illustrated numerically for a series of signals on different graphs.